Ghostwatch: Synopsis

-Pipes’ background is slowly pieced together.
-An interviewed neighbour mentions of Mother Seddons, a Victorian baby farmer, who murdered children, reimagined as a bogeyman by the locals.
-Later, an anonymous call from Pipes’ probation officer reveals he is named Raymond Tunstall, a disturbed paedophile who believed he was possessed by Seddons, hanging himself in the Glory Hole, where his body was eaten by his relatives’ cats.
+Pipes' background is slowly pieced together.
+An interviewed neighbour mentions Mother Seddons, a Victorian baby farmer who murdered children, re-imagined as a bogeyman by the locals.
+Later, an anonymous call from a probation officer reveals that Raymond Tunstall, a disturbed paedophile who believed he was possessed by Seddons, hanged himself in the room under the stairs, where his body was eaten by his relatives' cats.
+Pascoe suggests there may be a greater force at play, a possibly ancient evil that possessed Mother Seddons, Tunstall, and countless others.

-As the house grows increasingly more dangerous, Suzanne disappears and is heard from within the locked Glory Hole.
-The camera crew force the door open, only for a mirror to fall and wound Aiton.
+As events in the house grows increasingly frightening, Suzanne disappears and is heard from behind the locked door.
+The camera crew forces the door open, only for a mirror to fall and wound Aiton.
 Abruptly, the footage shows the house has returned to normal.
-However, Pascoe realises the footage is from earlier in the broadcast.
-She realises that Pipes has used the broadcast to create a nationwide séance circle, invading the public's homes.
+However, Pascoe realises the footage is from earlier in the broadcast, and that Pipes has used the free will to create a nationwide séance circle, invading the public's homes.

 The live broadcast resumes as Pamela, Kim, and the injured Aiton are evacuated from the house.
-Inside, Greene and Miller attempt to rescue Suzanne, but Greene is dragged through the cellar door, which slams shut.

-The programme concludes with Pipes taking over the studio, causing all on-set save Parkinson to flee.
+Inside, Greene and Miller attempt to rescue Suzanne, but Greene is dragged through the under-stairs door, which slams shut.
+The programme ends as inexplicable paranormal activity starts happening in the TV studio, causing all on-set save Parkinson to flee.
 Parkinson wanders about in the darkened studio, beginning to show signs that he has been possessed by Pipes.